Global stocks rise on recovery hopes

 Australian shares added 0.4% after the country’s drug regulator approved the Pfizer/BioNTech COVID-19 vaccine with a phased rollout likely late next month.

-Chinese shares rose, with the blue-chip CSI300 index up 1.1%.
-Hong Kong’s Hang Seng index leapt nearly 2% led by technology stocks.
+Chinese shares rose, with the blue-chip CSI300 index up 1%.
+Hong Kong’s Hang Seng index leapt 2.4% led by technology stocks.

-Rebounding sentiment in markets put further pressure on the dollar, which eased 0.1% to 90.163 against a basket of currencies.
-Elsewhere in currencies, major pairs were trapped in a tight range as markets awaited the Federal Reserve’s Wednesday meeting.
+The dollar traded flat against a basket of currencies at 90.228.
+Major currency trading pairs were trapped in a tight range as markets awaited the Federal Reserve’s Wednesday meeting.

 Reporting by Ritvik Carvalho; additional reporting by Swati Pandey in Sydney; editing by Larry King